 This can take the form of parents with very negative beliefs about others and the world.
 In their efforts to teach you to ‘stay safe’, they actually teach you to expect the worse.

 Or perhaps you grew up in a community or culture that was sadly victimised.
 This can mean that as an adult, you still always feel a victim.
 And who can feel happy if they feel the world is against them?

 For some of us there was a sibling, parent, family member or even teacher that constantly criticised us.
 Their voice becomes your own inner voice, so that even surrounded by good things you tell yourself you don’t deserve it.

 What if I was just born this way?

 Is it possible there is just ‘something wrong with you’?
 That you are destined, so to speak, to never feel happy, no matter how good life gets?

 We’d recommend you take a look at the above points above first.
 Find some support to work through them, such as a professional counsellor or psychotherapist.

 Yes, some of us might be born more likely to be sensitive than others, or more inclined to have mental health issues.
 But research shows that support and good talk therapy help, even if you end up being diagnosed with a personality disorder.

 Harley therapy connects you with some of London’s top therapists who can help you start to feel better about yourself and your life.
 Not in London?
-Use our booking platform to find therapists across the UK, or book a Skype therapist no matter where you are in the world.
+Use our booking platform to find therapists across the UK, or book an online therapist no matter where you are in the world.